Legally Reviewed By: Robert M. Knowles

 Attorney & Partner At Knowles Law Firm

 Motor vehicle accidents are the second leading cause of TBI-related hospital visits.
-A car accident could cause a brain injury if the victim’s head strikes the window, windshield, steering column or other elements within the vehicle during the crash.
+A car accident could cause a brain injury if the victim’s head strikes the window, windshield, steering column, or other elements within the vehicle during the crash.
+Cerebrospinal fluid cushions the brain within the skull, helping to absorb impacts from such collisions.
 Motorcycle and bicycle riders are even more at risk of concussions in traffic accidents than people in passenger vehicles.
+Spinal fluid helps prevent the brain from directly hitting the skull, thereby playing a critical role in protecting against direct impacts during a crash.
 The accident could eject the rider from the vehicle and cause his or her head to strike the pavement.
 Even with a helmet, the impact could be hard enough to injure the brain.

 Flying/Falling Objects

 Another common cause of concussions is an object striking a victim’s head.
 Objects falling from shelves or scaffolds can cause struck-by injuries such as concussions.
 These incidents are especially common in the construction industry, where they accounted for 11.1% of deaths in 2018.
-Explosions and blasts can also cause TBIs and concussion through shrapnel flying and striking victims.
-Fallen object injuries are often preventable with proper securement of tools and materials, as well as worker head protection.
+Explosions and blasts can also cause TBIs and concussions through shrapnel flying and striking victims.
+Additionally, blast injuries can result in concussions due to the rapid acceleration-deceleration of the head in high-impact scenarios.
+Fallen object injuries are often preventable with the proper securement of tools and materials, as well as worker head protection.

 Thousands of concussions, including many concussions in children under 18, stem from sports-related incidents annually.
+A significant percentage of college football players have experienced concussions, highlighting the increased risk of sustaining brain injuries in this demographic.
+The high incidence of concussions in contact sports underscores the importance of understanding the risks involved.
 Flying balls, pucks or other sports equipment during a game or practice could strike players or spectators, causing head injuries.
 Other sports-related concussions arise from player-to-player contact, such as tackles in football.
-While sports safety equipment such as helmets may be able to help prevent head injuries, they are not a guarantee.
+While sports safety equipment, such as helmets, may be able to help prevent head injuries, they are not a guarantee.

 Negligence is not always what causes concussions.
 Some concussions stem from intentional acts of harm, such as crimes.
 A concussion could result from a physical assault against the victim, such as a fistfight, gunshot wound or stabbing.
-Physical assaults can impact the head, skull and brain enough to cause a serious brain injury.
+Physical assaults can impact the head, skull, and brain enough to cause a serious brain injury.
+These incidents can lead to serious injury, including severe traumatic brain injuries, which require urgent medical care.
 Some of these injuries may be more severe than a concussion, such as a penetrating brain injury.
+Severe traumatic brain injuries can have long-term effects, potentially increasing the risk of developing degenerative brain diseases.

 Compensation for Concussions in Nebraska

 If you or a loved one has a concussion in Omaha, Nebraska, a brain injury attorney may be able to help you obtain compensation from the correct defendant.
-A driver, sports coach, property owner, product manufacturer or another party could owe you compensation for causing your TBI.
+A team physician plays a crucial role in managing concussions, overseeing recovery protocols, and ensuring player safety.
+A driver, sports coach, property owner, product manufacturer, or another party could owe you compensation for causing your TBI.
 You might be eligible for financial recovery for losses such as pain and suffering, a disability, lost wages, and medical bills if your lawyer can prove the defendant caused your concussion through an act of negligence or recklessness.
 A lawyer in Omaha can help you understand your rights and offer tailored legal advice.
+Call (402) 431-9000 or fill out a contact form today.

 About Our Attorney